 Held annually in late April or early May, HIFA is a major contributor to the development of arts and culture in the country.
 The 6-day festival/workshop program showcases the very best of Zimbabwean, regional and international arts and culture via theatre, dance, music, circus, street performance, fashion, spoken word and visual arts.

 As much as fifteen stages spread around when Harare hosts HIFA.
-At the last edition of the festival (HIFA ’15), held from April 28 to May 3, which had the theme “Articulate!” there was a total of 192 performances featuring 289 regional and international artistes, representing 43 nationalities, together with 1041 local artistes.
+At the last edition of the festival (HIFA ’15), held from April 28 to May 3, which had the theme “Articulate!” there was a total of 192 performances featuring 289 regional and international artists, representing 43 nationalities, together with 1041 local artists.
 HIFA ’15 was the 16th edition of the festival.

 The next edition of HIFA has been scheduled for 2017 with the theme “Next Level.”
 While the festival will not be held this year, organizers insist that 2016 is not a gap but rather a change of format to host a series of activities spread across the year as a build up to HIFA ‘17.